-You also need strong and flexible muscles the neck to minimize strain on your cervical spine.
+You also need strong and flexible neck muscles to minimize strain on your cervical spine.
 This will also help support the weight of your head.
 Again, your neck will not get sufficient stretching and strengthening during normal daily activities.
 We suggest learning specific neck exercises with the help of a health professional.

 Relief and Treatment Through Chiropractic Care